Image Credit: bogdanhoda/Shutterstock.com

 Mix Water Freezing

 Cement mixed with cold materials will have different properties as compared to those at a normal temperature.
-Lower temperatures often results in a mix that exhibits an increased air content, lower water content and reduced early strength.
-During these situations, the operator should consider using warm water of a temperature around 25-30°C to increase the mix temperature.
+Lower temperatures often result in a mix that exhibits increased air content, lower water content, and reduced early strength.
+During these situations, the operator should consider using warm water of temperature around 25-30°C to increase the mix temperature.
 However, it is important to not allow the mortar to reach 49° C, as this increase in temperature can reduce the bond strength and compressive strength.

 In addition to adjusting cement mixtures, numerous companies also strictly work with heated materials and tools during cold weather cementing as a further protective measure.
-For example, Consolidated Concrete utilizes a large heated water tank during cold weather concreting to provide their customers with concrete that maintains its warmest possible temperatures despite extreme cold weather conditions3.
+For example, Consolidated Concrete utilizes a large heated water tank during cold weather concreting to provide its customers with concrete that maintains its warmest possible temperatures despite extremely cold weather conditions3.